-Medical practitioners are not immune to physical illness which may impact on their fitness to practise.
-They may also have mental health issues such as severe depression or addiction to alcohol or other drugs.
-Apart from the general risk factors they share with the rest of the community, doctors are also exposed to particular risks as a result of the stresses and responsibilities of professional life; access to prescription drugs and the temptation to treat themselves.
+Medical practitioners are not immune to physical illness which may impact on their ability to practise their profession They may have mental health conditions, disability or disorder including substance abuse or dependence.
+Apart from the general risk factors they share with the rest of the community, practitioners are also exposed to particular risks as a result of the stresses and responsibilities of professional life; access to prescription drugs and the temptation to treat themselves.

-The Health Program is designed to support doctors whose health is impaired through supervision and guidance, with the ultimate goal they return to full health
+While the Health Program’s primary responsibility is to protect the public, it has a strong secondary objective of supporting practitioners whose health is impaired with the ultimate goal they return to full health.

-This example below (Dr X) illustrates how we manage notifications about impaired doctors and medical students and how we work with them while protecting the public.
+This example below (Dr X) illustrates how we manage notifications about impaired medical practitioners and students and how we work with them while protecting the public.

 What is an impaired medical practitioner or student?